Altinn/altinn-studio/README.md

 docker compose up
 ```

-This solution works, but will be slow to start and rebuild.
+This solution works, but will be slow to start and does not rebuild when files change.
 If you just want to run the solution locally, contribute
 by testing a bug fix or new feature before the official release, the Docker method will work fine.
 We recommend
 installing `node` locally if you are considering contributing code.